Endowment (philosophy)

 Endowment is a concept in philosophy that refers to human capacities and abilities which can be naturally or socially acquired.
 Natural endowment is biologically analysed.
 It is examined through individual genes or inborn abilities.
 Social endowment is explored through the culture and ethics of human lives in their communities.

 Natural and social endowment can be used to explain the behaviour of individuals.
 This natural and social distinction exemplifies individuals' positions within communities.
 The differences in human capacities enables diverse perceptions towards a similar situation.
-This includes Stephen Covey's human endowments which are self-awareness, imagination, will power, abundance mentality, courage, creativity, and self-renewal.
+This includes Stephen Covey's human endowments, which are self-awareness, imagination, willpower, abundance mentality, courage, creativity, and self-renewal.

 The philosophical studies of human nature or endowment is outlined in the theories of medieval philosophers on human evolution such as; Jean-Jacques Rousseau, Aristotle, and Baruch Spinoza.